JRaviLab/2023-glbio/README.md

 2. Streamlining an analysis pipeline with R Shiny and deploying your app to the public
 3. Develop an R-package API for programmatic access to the app services

-The design of the workshop is inspired the development of our web-app, [MolEvolvR](http://jravilab.org/molevolvr), which is a generalized user-friendly version of a specific use-case we developed to study the Phage Shock Protein (PSP) stress response system
+The design of the workshop is inspired by the development of our web-app, [MolEvolvR](http://jravilab.org/molevolvr), which is a generalized user-friendly version of a specific use-case we developed to study the Phage Shock Protein (PSP) stress response system